JohanKlingstrom/JohanKlingstrom/README.md

 📚 Learning TypeScript, Next.js, and Three.js (plus a tiny bit of Unreal Engine).

 ## Contact
 Have any questions or fun projects in mind?
-Feel free to reach out at johan.klingstrom@hyperisland.se
+Feel free to reach out at johan.klingstrom@hyperisland.se!